EthanHowellUKY/linear-algebra/README.md

 # Example

-The following example shows how the module can be used to build a simple graph and generate a path between two nodes.
-Because the Nodes are connected to one another as linked lists, each node needs to be initialized as a pointer.
+The following example shows how the module can be used to solve a 3x3 linear system using the LU Decomposition method.

 ```cpp
 #include <iostream>